sammcmahon/vim-settings/README.md

 # vim-settings
-A minimal vimrc, set of plugins, with no external dependencies.
+A minimal vimrc, set of plugins, with no non-vim dependencies.

 ## Installation
+Run the build script to download the plugins by using `$ ./build.sh` from the root folder of the repository.
+You may have to use `$ chmod +x build.sh` to make the script executable.

-Copy both .vimrc and .vim to your home directory for both Linux and MacOS.
+Afterwards, copy both .vimrc and .vim folder to your home directory for both Linux and MacOS.

 ## Basics
 [Pathogen](https://github.com/tpope/vim-pathogen) is used as the plugin manager